 Wind Report Accuracy - 2018 Season

-For the 2018 season, I decided to write a wind report/forecast for days that I thought there was a reasonable probability of enough wind to get a session.
-I defined the term "session", for purposes of my reports/forecasts, as:
+Are these wind reports accurate?
+For the 2018 season, wind reports/forecasts were written for days that there was a reasonable probability of enough wind to get a session.
+The term "session", for purposes of these reports/forecasts, is defined as:

 Session - Approximately one hour or more of riding, with wind magnitude equal to or greater than 15mph, from a favorable direction that provides rideable wind.

-As part of this, I wanted to know how accurate my predictions were for the 2018 season, so I developed a simple point system to assess my accuracy.
+As part of this, I wanted to know how accurate these predictions were for the 2018 season, and so a simple point system was developed to assess the accuracy.
 Here is that point system showing the percent accuracy for 2018 at 97.3%

 In order to evaluate forecasting accuracy with little bias and with greater objectivity, I have developed a simple point system as follows: